Features to Consider for Recovering Data from NAS QNAP VS-6012 Pro at Home

 By taking these precautions, you can minimize the risk of data loss during the firmware update process.
 However, it is always a good practice to have regular backups of your data to ensure its safety.

-Although NAS VS-6012 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-6012 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view